kekskurse/go-mail-admin/Readme.md

 export GOMAILADMIN_APISECRET=abc
 ```

-Then you can start the Go-Mail-Admin with the following command
+Then you can start the Go-Mail-Admin with the following command:
 ```
 ./go-mail-admin-with-gui-<VERSION>
 ```

-After that you can open the gui via http at http://servername:3001
+After that you can open the GUI via http at http://servername:3001

 # Usage
 ## Config